ICD-10 Code for Alcohol Use Disorder

 Session Summary:

-Client reported a decrease in alcohol consumption over the past week, adhering to the treatment plan.
+Client reported a decrease in alcohol consumption over the past week and adherence to the treatment plan.
 Discussed triggers and coping strategies.
-Client expressed commitment to reducing alcohol use and improving overall well-being.
+Client expressed commitment to reducing alcohol use and enhancing overall well-being.

 Plan: